Modern Slavery and Human Trafficking Statement

 Due Diligence processes for slavery and human trafficking

-Suppliers will only be engaged when we are satisfied that safeguards are in place to prevent any modern slavery or human trafficking from taking place in their own operations or supply chain.
-If we proceed to contract with higher risk suppliers following our due diligence exercise, we may require suppliers to undertake a SMETA audit against the Ethical Trading Initiative Base Code.
+Suppliers are only engaged when we are satisfied that safeguards are in place to prevent any modern slavery or human trafficking from taking place in their own operations or supply chain.
+If we proceed to contract with higher risk suppliers following our due diligence exercise, we may require suppliers to undertake a SME TA audit against the Ethical Trading Initiative Base Code.

 We have zero tolerance to slavery and human trafficking.
 We expect all our suppliers and contractors to comply with our values.

 We are registered with the Alcohol Wholesale Registration Scheme and as part of our commitment only trade with suppliers who are registered and demonstrate compliance with the scheme.